hodrigohamalho/teiid-openshift-examples/rdbms-example/README.md

 This example requires the VDB to be supplied as DDL based text file.
 The `src/main/resource` folder contains this example's `customer-vdb.ddl`.
 If you are using your own virtual database replace that file with yours.

 If your virtual database is not in the DDL form, but in .vdb or -vdb.xml format, then you can use the VDB Migration utility to convert into DDL form.
-For more information see [here](../README.md)
+For more information see [here](../README.md).

-make sure you have your VDB copied over to `src/main/resource` folder, and then edit `/src/main/resources/application.properties` set `teiid.vdb-file` property to your vdb name.
+Make sure you have your VDB copied over to `src/main/resource` folder, and then edit `/src/main/resources/application.properties` set `teiid.vdb-file` property to your vdb name.
 The default is set to the `customer-vdb.ddl` example vdb.

 ### Configuration